asokolsky/asokolsky.github.io/hardware/streaming-station.md

 An attempt to use [Thinkpad P52](lenovo/thinkpad-p52.html) failed because of the lack of connectivity options for USB and monitors - Thunderbolt3 ports there do not work.

-Decided on two small monitors with a camera between them.
-One monitor to record the desktop, another for setting things up and running [OBS](/apps/obs/).

 ## Desk and Mounts